MultiSafepay/docs/content/payments/methods/prepaid-cards/gift-cards/user-guide/creating-custom-gift-cards.md

 **4.** To integrate your card:

-- Using our API, see API reference – [Gift cards](/api/#gift-card).
+- Using our API, see API reference – [Create order](https://api-docs.multisafepay.com/reference/createorder) > Prepaid card order.

 - In a ready-made integration, use our [generic gateway ID](/developer/generic-gateways/).

-For support, email the Integration Team at <integration@multisafepay.com>
+For support, email <integration@multisafepay.com>